-Within sixty (60) days of the ISO’s request for solutions to a Public Policy Transmission Need, a Developer that proposes a regulated transmission solution to satisfy the identified Public Policy Transmission Need shall submit to the ISO, along with the project information required pursuant to Section 31.4.4.3, a non-refundable application fee of $10,000 and a study deposit of $100,000, which shall be applied to study costs and subject to refund as described in this Section 31.4.4.4.
+Within sixty (60) days of the ISO’s request for solutions to a Public Policy Transmission Need, a Developer that proposes a Public Policy Transmission Project shall, at the same time that it provides project information pursuant to Section 31.4.4.3.1, (i) execute a study agreement with the ISO for purposes of the ISO’s evaluation of the proposed Public Policy Transmission Project under Sections 31.4.7, 31.4.8, 31.4.9, and 31.4.10, and (ii) submit to the ISO: (A) a non-refundable application fee of $10,000, and (B) a study deposit of $100,000, which shall be applied to study costs and subject to refund as described in this Section 31.4.4.4.

-The ISO shall charge, and a Developer proposing a regulated transmission solution shall pay, the actual costs of the ISO’s evaluation of the Developer’s proposed transmission solution for purposes of the ISO’s selection of the more efficient or cost effective transmission solution to satisfy a Public Policy Transmission Need for cost allocation purposes, including costs associated with the ISO’s use of subcontractors.
-The ISO will track its staff and administrative costs, including any costs associated with using subcontractors, that it incurs in performing the evaluation of a Developer’s proposed transmission solution under Sections 31.4.7, 31.4.8, and 31.4.9 and any supplemental evaluation or re-evaluation of the proposed transmission solution.
-If the ISO or its subcontractors perform study work for multiple proposed transmission solutions on a combined basis, the ISO will allocate the costs of the combined study work equally among the applicable Developers.
+The ISO shall charge, and a Developer proposing a regulated Public Policy Transmission Project shall pay, the actual costs of the ISO’s evaluation of the Developer’s proposed Public Policy Transmission Project for purposes of the ISO’s selection of the more efficient or cost effective Public Policy Transmission Project to satisfy a Public Policy Transmission Need for cost allocation purposes, including costs associated with the ISO’s use of subcontractors.
+The ISO will track its staff and administrative costs, including any costs associated with using subcontractors, that it incurs in performing the evaluation of a Developer’s proposed Public Policy Transmission Project under Sections 31.4.7, 31.4.8, 31.4.9, and 31.4.10 and any supplemental evaluation or re-evaluation of the proposed Public Policy Transmission Project.
+If the ISO or its subcontractors perform study work for multiple proposed Public Policy Transmission Projects on a combined basis, the ISO will allocate the costs of the combined study work equally among the applicable Developers.